 CGYA invites you to participate in our inaugural Virtual Leadership Conference for area middle and high school students and the adults who support them.
-The conference will include inspiring keynote speakers, meaningful workshop presentations and area resources available for youth.
-TO BE RESCHEDULED FOR SUMMER!
+The conference will include inspiring keynote speakers, meaningful workshop presentations, and area resources available for youth.

 CREATING SAFETY: BEING A SUPPORTIVE ADULT

 Angie Geren, Arizona Recovers

 Supportive adults and caring relationships are key to healing and also mitigating trauma however understanding what this really means is not always a given.
 By adulthood, we all have our own stories and past experiences that drive our daily interactions and affect us in a way that we are not always aware of, especially within the human services industry.
 This workshop will help adults understand what their personal trauma responses are and how to respond to them so that they are more effective at modelling emotional regulation.
 Also, we will discuss specifics on creating safe spaces and effective communication strategies especially when they are interacting with youth who have experienced trauma.